 5. Impersonation or unauthorized access:

-- You may not use or attempt to use another’s account or personal information; and,
+You may not use or attempt to use another’s account or personal information without authorization; and

 Human-readable summary of Sec 8: Play nice.
 Be yourself.
 Don’t break the law or be disruptive.